apache/openwhisk/docs/reference.md

 ### Triggers

-Triggers are subject to a firing rate per minute and per minute as documented in the table below.
+Triggers are subject to a firing rate per minute as documented in the table below.

 | limit | description | configurable | unit | default |
 | ----- | ----------- | ------------ | -----| ------- |